entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

 ```
 3. Click on `Actions` → `Edit Secret` and use the ```Browse...``` buttons to upload the key and cert files.

-Now you'll create the `entando-ca-cert-secret` Secret, similar to what was done in Scenario 3 but this time using the self-signed certificate.
+Now create the `entando-ca-cert-secret` Secret, similar to what was done in Scenario 3, but this time using the self-signed certificate.

 4. Go to `Workloads` → `Secrets` → `Create` and select `Key/value secret`
 5. Set the `Secret Name`, e.g. `entando-ca-cert-secret`
 6. Set the `Key`, e.g. `tls.crt`
 7. Set the `Value` by clicking `Browse...` and loading the cert file from Step 1, e.g. `tls.crt`
 8. Click `Create`
-9. Next go to `Workloads` → `ConfigMaps` and update or create a ConfigMap named `entando-operator-config.` This is the ConfigMap used by the Operator to configure the deployments.
+9. Next, go to `Workloads` → `ConfigMaps` and update or create a ConfigMap named `entando-operator-config.` This is the ConfigMap used by the Operator to configure the deployments.
 You can [download the Entando Operator template](../devops/entando-operator.md#add-a-new-configmap) as a starting point.
 Set the "data/entando.ca.secret.name" and "data/entando.tls.secret.name" to match the names from above.
 ```yaml
 data:
  entando.ca.secret.name: entando-ca-cert-secret